CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 ### sinteractive in Puhti

-In Puhti, each user can have only one active session open in the `interactive` partition, that provides immediate access too the computing resources.
-In the interactive partition you can reserve in maximum 1 core, 16 GB of memory, 7 days of time, 160 GB of local scratch space and 0 gpus.
+In Puhti, each user can have only one active session open in the `interactive` partition.
+In the interactive partition you can reserve in maximum 1 core, with max 16 GB of memory, up to 7 days of time, and 160 GB of local scratch space.
+GPUs cannot be reserved.

 If your requests exceed these limits or you already have a session in the interactive partition, `sinteractive` can submit the session request to `small` or `gpu`